The 10 Best Dystopian Books

 video play icon

-This wiki has been updated 19 times since it was first published in March of 2018.
+This wiki has been updated 24 times since it was first published in March of 2018.
 Dystopian novels have proven to be tremendously popular in the modern era, whether they're fantastic works of post-apocalyptic fiction or frighteningly realistic cautionary tales.
 While most people have heard of classics like "Brave New World" and "1984," there are many releases from the last decade or two that provide plenty of insight, allegory, entertainment, and, often, quite a bit of action.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Severance: A Novel